Personal terms agreed: Man Utd edge closer to £81m transfer

-Ole Gunnar Solskjaer looks set to acquire one of his main summer targets as reports suggest Man Utd have agreed personal terms with Sergej Milinkovic-Savic.
+Ole Gunnar Solskjaer looks set to acquire one of his main summer targets as reports suggest Manchester United have agreed personal terms with Sergej Milinkovic-Savic.

-It was reported by The Sun that although a transfer fee was yet to be agreed, Utd had reached an agreement with the Serbian over personal terms which would see him earn £5.4m a year.
+It has been reported by Italian outlet Radiosei, as translated by the Sun, that although a transfer fee was yet to be agreed, Utd had reached an agreement with the Serbian over personal terms which would see him earn £5.4m a year.

 The Sun further reported that Lazio were holding out for a fee of £81m for the Serbian international star.